Gnahy/M2Diff/README.md

 Monash DaCRA fPET-fMRI dataset: https://openneuro.org/datasets/ds003397/versions/1.2.3 ADNI dataset: https://adni.loni.usc.edu/data-samples/adni-data/

-All the hyperparameter we used for our traaining are already set in the file except for batch size.
+All the hyperparameter we used for our training are already set in the file except for batch size.
 Batch Size for Monash DaCRA dataset: 1
 Batch Size for ADNI dataset: 5

-Data needs to be sliced into 2D mat files and data folder can be structured like this:
+Data needs to be sliced into 2D mat files, and the data folder can be structured like this:

 data
 |